 Upon receiving a request for review of a grade appeal, the vice chancellor for academic affairs shall call to action the Academic Appeals Committee.
 This is a standing committee comprising four faculty members and three students, one of whom is at the graduate or professional level.
 The committee is chaired by an associate vice chancellor for academic affairs, serving in a non-voting capacity.
 Ordinarily, the faculty members serve three-year, staggered terms and are appointed by the Faculty Senate from among the tenured or tenure-track faculty members.
 The students are appointed by the Associated Student Body (2) and Graduate Student Council (1) and may serve terms that last up to three years.
 Alternates will be identified for both the faculty and student committee members, for replacement of the primary members who are unavailable for various reasons, including declared conflict of interest with parties in a case.

 The chair of the Academic Appeals Committee shall appoint a subcommittee that shall review all written material for an appeal to determine if a formal hearing is warranted.
 If, in the opinion of the subcommittee, a formal hearing is not warranted, a decision on the appeal shall be made by the Academic Appeals Committee based upon written evidence submitted by the student and the faculty member.
-If the subcommittee finds that the student's or the the time and location of the hearing.
+If the subcommittee finds that the student's or the instructor's request merits a hearing, the chair of the Academic Appeals Committee shall notify all parties (student, instructor, chair, and dean) in writing of the time and location of the hearing.